-Terri Williams-Flournoy is in her fifth season as Auburn's head coach.
+Terri Williams-Flournoy -- "Coach Flo" -- enters her sixth season as Auburn's head coach in 2017-18.
 Hired by Director of Athletics Jay Jacobs on April 2, 2012, she is the sixth head coach in program history.
-For the 2016-17 season, she enters her 25th year overall in college coaching - her 13th as a head coach along with 12 as an assistant.
+The 2017-18 sesaon will be her 26th year overall in college coaching - her 14th as a head coach along with 12 as an assistant.

 The 2015-16 season was a banner year for Coach Flo's Tigers as Auburn made its return to the NCAA Tournament for the first time since 2009, advancing to the second round.
 The Tigers finished with a 20-13 record and picked up a pair of wins over nationally ranked opponents, defeating No. 7 Kentucky 66-61 on Jan.
 3 and taking down No. 16 Florida 80-58 on Feb.
 14.

 After finishing 8-8 in the SEC regular-season standings to tie for seventh in the league, Auburn earned a No. 9 seed in the NCAA Tournament and traveled to Waco, Texas, for the first and second rounds.
 The Tigers took down St. John's 68-57 in the first round before falling host Baylor in the second round.
 In Coach Flo's fourth season, she picked up her 200th career head coaching victory when the Tigers downed East Carolina on Dec.
 5.

 In her first season at Auburn, she led the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
 Auburn set a school record with 402 steals during the 2012-13 season while forcing 701 turnovers, a mark that ranks second all-time on The Plains.